Chemtou: Roman bridge over the Medjerda

-The Roman bridge over the Medjerda is considered to be the largest Roman bridge in North Africa and has an outstanding importance from an architectural and engineering perspective.
+The Roman bridge over the Medjerda is considered to be one of the largest Roman bridges in North Africa and has an outstanding importance from an architectural and engineering perspective.
 It led the Roman road between Thuburnica and Sicca Veneria across the Medjerda near Simitthus.
 In the swampland of the highly meandering river, the difficult foundations and the recurring floods made the construction a risky undertaking.
 In the 1st century AD the first attempt was made to build bridges, but this first bridge did not extend beyond the century.
 In 112 AD, a new building was erected by Trajan, as can be found in an inscription (now in the Chimtou Museum).
 The river was temporarily diverted to build the bridge.
 A 30 meter wide and 1.5 meter thick foundation slab made of wooden crates filled with a lime-mortar-stone mixture (Caementicium) was placed on the river bed.
 Their top was secured with a covering of stone blocks.
 This construction, was heavily stressed by the strongly changing water flow and was therefore strengthened later.
 However, the fortifications could not stop the plateau from being submerged, which eventually led to the collapse of the bridge in the 4th century.
 Since then the remains of the building form an impressive rubble field.